Pseudoscience

 Where is the Harm?

 People who have complex mental health, such as major depressive episode, schizophrenic episodes, panic attacks, and ‘Personality Disorders’ do not need a therapy that promises to help them, which not only fails to provide a valid mechanism of why these people struggle, it uses known flawed psychological remedies to try to address it.
-This is exploitation of the vulnerable.
-Therapists have often been fooled into thinking that this is a valid therapy method and have failed to look at the actual research into how effective Schema Therapy is.
-Erroneously leaning into the trauma narrative makes it very hard for people to address actual biological problems and relearn better coping and thriving strategies for what remains.

 The suicide rate for these conditions is high, the quality of life for those who do not kill themselves is low.
 They do not need yet another exploitation or false promise of help.